g-male/sport1.1/content/pages/archive/sportsocks.md

 ---
-title: "sportsocks"
+title: "dglongsleeve"
 date: 2020-05-12T17:50:57+03:00
 draft: false
 description: This is the info About Pge
-layout: "archive_video"
+layout: "single"
-type: "archive_video"
+type: "sportsocks"
 url: /sportsocks
 ---